New Hope Center KC a stepping stone for refugees.

 Mark has focused his career in financial services with global organizations including Zurich Financial, Farmers Insurance, and American Century Investments.
 He has served on committees and as a volunteer within the Church of the Nazarene.
 Mark and his wife, Sherry, live in Overland Park, Kansas, and attend Olathe College Church of the Nazarene.
 His passion is investing in new and diverse methods that will allow others to identify Christ's intersections present in their life.

-Lisa M. Martin, Ph.D.
+About Lisa M. Martin, Ph.D.

 Born and raised in a small town in southwest Kansas, Lisa grew up keenly aware of the many challenges faced by Mexican immigrants to the U.S., both immediately after arrival and in the years to come.
 Her compassion for the newcomer carried over into adulthood and has now led to her involvement with the refugee community in the Kansas City area.
 She remains in awe of the resilience and determination our new neighbors have shown and continue to show in the face of innumerable challenges.
 She is particularly drawn to refugee mothers, who simultaneously face not only the typical daily struggles of motherhood but also the formidable obstacles of life in a new country.